OpinionWed Sep 26, 2018 - 4:58 pm EST

 At a conference in Sweden two weeks ago, the Tibetan octogenarian told his audience that “Europe belongs to the Europeans” and that refugees should return to their native lands to begin the rebuilding process.

-Germany “cannot become an Arab country,” he said.
+Germany “cannot become an Arab country,” he correctly observes.
 “Germany is Germany.”

 Christ would surely agree.
 His family, after fleeing into Egypt for a brief while, returned to Nazareth.
 They didn’t stay and receive subsidized housing.